RedlabsDE/DIY-RC-CAR/readme.md

 ## Firmware Setup ##
 Too keep it simple, RC (transmitter) and the car (receiver) share the same arduino code.

+- upload sketch to transmitter & receicer
 ```
 #define TARGET_TRANSMITTER  1 //Remote Control
 #define TARGET_RECEIVER     2 //Car

 #define USED_TARGET TARGET_TRANSMITTER //<<< set target to be compiled
 ```
+- check connection: if status LED flashes fast on receiver/transmitter there is no connection

 ## Hardware Setup ##

 - Find schematics of transmitter and receiver in `...\RC-Transceiver\hardware\schematic`